Gold mining in Colorado: Cripple Creek district

 The Cripple Creek mining district covers a Miocene volcanic caldera filled with quartz latite porphyry.
 The ore bodies are veins and replacement zones within the quartz latite.
 The ore minerals are gold and silver tellurides, with accessory fluorite.

 The Cripple Creek & Victor Gold Mining Company formed in 1976 as a joint venture to restart mining in the district.
 From 1976 to 1989, the company produced 150000 ozt of gold by reprocessing tailings and mining two small surface deposits.
 The Cripple Creek & Victor Gold Mining Company began the first large-scale open pit mining in the district in 1994.
 The Cresson mine open pits are located a few miles north of Victor.
-Mining continued under the ownership of Newmont Corporation, which boosted gold production from 211000 ozt in 2014 to 451000 ozt in 2017, and 322000 ozt in 2019.
+Mining continued under the ownership of Newmont, which boosted gold production from 211000 ozt in 2014 to 451000 ozt in 2017, and 322000 ozt in 2019.
 Newmont sold the mine to SSR Mining in December 2024.

 Some miners who worked in this district died in different ways including flu, pneumonia, in the mine, at home, or suicide.
 A list of dead miners has been recorded in a small notebook labeled "Dead".
 A photocopy of the notebook is held by the Cripple Creek District Museum.